tpascarella/sr50/docs/investing/investing-strategy.md

 Develop & refine a strategy you'll use for decades.

+## The Best Investing Strategy

-The best investing strategy is **the continual and unrelenting accumulation of Assets.**
+The best investing strategy is **the continual and unrelenting accumulation of Real Assets.**

 ## Make Bets That Align With The Future